This is a complete guide to the WCAG (Web Content Accessibility Guidelines) in 2024

 You get the point.

-People have different disabilities and websites contain different elements to meet those needs.
+People have different disabilities and websites contain different elements required to meet the users’ specific needs.

 The WCAG helps bridge the gap between the website and people who cannot use the website.